AjayDevmaneCSYE6225-ORG/tf-gcp-infra/README.md

 # Installing Terraform
 1. Download the Terraform binary suitable for your operating system from Terraform's official website.
-2. Extract the downloaded archive to a directory included th system env variables.
+2. Extract the downloaded archive to a directory included in the system env variables.

 # Running Terraform